asteroid-lang/asteroid/docs/Reference Guide.rst

 The variable ``x`` will be bound to the value of ``val`` if that value matches the type pattern ``%integer``.

-Named patterns are a syntactic short hand for the equivalent conditional pattern,
+These patterns are a syntactic short hand for the equivalent conditional pattern,
 ::
-      name_exp if name_exp is pattern
+      exp if exp is pattern

 That means the following two ``let`` statements are equivalent,
 ::
       let x:(q,p) = (1,2).
       let x if x is (q,p) = (1,2).

-Conditional Patterns
+Conditional Patterns (2)
-%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%%%%%

 Syntax: ``pattern IF cond_exp``